Database Design skill

 Key indicators in query plans:

-• High Buffers: shared read → data not cached, check shared_buffers
+• High Buffers: shared read (vs shared hit) → data not cached; check shared_buffers and working-set size.

 N+1 Detection and Fixes